 If both the batchNotify and primitiveProfileID attributes of the <subscription> resource are configured, the Originator shall attempt to apply the referenced <primitiveProfile> resource to the individual notifications embedded within an aggregated notification using the same procedure as described in Step 2.1.
 In addition, the Originator shall also apply the primitive profile to the request parameters of the aggregated notification request primitive by adding, replacing or deleting any applicable request parameters defined in the additions or deletions attributes of the referenced <primitiveProfile> resource

-NOTE: The use of some attributes such as rateLimit and preSubscriptionNotify is not supported in the present document.
+NOTE: The use of some attributes such as preSubscriptionNotify is not supported in the present document.

 Step 2.5 Check the notificationURI attribute: